harikt/aurav2book/manuscript/dispatcher.md

 # Dispatching

 Aura web/framework projects can handle different variations of dispatching with the help of [Aura.Dispatcher](https://github.com/auraphp/Aura.Dispatcher).

 * Microframework
 * Modified Micro-Framework Style
 * Full-Stack Style

 So if your application starts small and grows, it is easy to modify the application routes acting as a micro framework to a full-stack style.

 > N.b.: You can skip to your favourite usage.

 ## Microframework

 The following is an example of a micro-framework style route, where the action logic is embedded in the route params.
-In the `modify()` config method, we retrieve the shared `web_request` and `web_response` services, along with the `web_router` service.
+In the `modify()` config method, we retrieve the shared `aura/web-kernel:request` and `aura/web-kernel:response` services, along with the `aura/web-kernel:router` service.
 We then add a route names `blog.read` and embed the action code as a closure.

 ```php